-These foreshore management plans were developed in consultation with each beach community as well as residents and ratepayers in the whole Shire to inform the management actions and planning decisions for the area.
-These actions have been tailored to incorporate what the community values about their foreshore and how the foreshore is used.
+This FMP has been developed following a series of site inspections, including vegetation mapping, species identification and coastal morphology assessments, as well as public engagement with residents and ratepayers from Wonga Beach and the greater Douglas Shire.
+The site inspections, survey results and public engagement sessions have informed the management actions and planning decisions for the Wonga Beach foreshore area.
+The management actions have been tailored to incorporate what the community values about their foreshore and how the foreshore is used.

-The Wonga FMP outlines actions for dune protection, including weed species for removal, native vegetation species for regeneration, and pedestrian and vehicle access management.
+The Wonga FMP outlines actions for dune protection, including weed species for removal, native vegetation species for revegetation, and pedestrian and vehicle access management.
 It also provides a schedule for implementation to allow Council to prioritise actions for the area.
-This FMP remains non-statutory but once approved by Council provides an informed and proactive guide for the future management of Wonga Beach.
+This FMP remains non-statutory but once approved by Council provides an informed and proactive guide for the future management of Wonga Beach over a five-year timeframe.